 As per NBC News polling average, Biden was eight points ahead of Trump, while, according to The RealClearPolitics general election polling average, Biden had a seven-point lead over the US president.
 As per the RealClearPolitics general election polling average, Biden holds a 3.8-point lead over Trump in swing states like Florida, Pennsylvania, Michigan, Wisconsin, North Carolina and Arizona.
 Some state polls, like the poll for state of Iowa by Monmouth University, showed Trump in the lead.

-The debate, which revolved around the records of the candidates, the coronavirus pandemic, the economy, race and violence in the cities and election integrity, had some fiery moments.
 The bitterness between the two candidates was evident.
 The two candidates did not greet each other through handshakes; though the traditional method was scrapped in light of the pandemic, the ice was there for all to see.
 "How are you doing, man?"
 Biden asked the president as they entered.

 Trump calls Biden 'dumb'

-According to The Washington Post, Trump responded: “Did you use the word smart?
-You graduated either the lowest or almost the lowest in your class.
+According to The Washington Post, Trump responded: “Did you use the word, smart You graduated either the lowest or almost the lowest in your class.
 Don’t ever use the word smart with me.
 Don’t ever use that word.
 Because you know what?
 There’s nothing smart about you, Joe.”

-Biden calls Trump a 'clown' and 'racist'
+Biden calls Trump the 'worst president ever' and 'liar'

 According to the Post, Biden accused Trump of taking advantage of the tax code to be able to pay less than a schoolteacher, while the president hit back, asking Biden why he didn’t do something about the tax code when he was in the US Senate for 25 years.
+“You are the worst president America has ever had,” Biden said, the publication reported.
+"The fact is that everything he's said so far is simply a lie," Biden said.
+"I'm not here to call out his lies.
+Everybody knows he's a liar."

 Angry interjections galore